 |Most people enjoy bringing home at least one souvenir from the countries they visit.
 However, some find any amount of shopping to be too much while others never find enough opportunities. |

 We have built into our Escorted itineraries a few shopping stops at recommended spots.
 These stops are designed to enhance your experience by providing an opportunity to see first-hand quality locally-crafted merchandise which you may not be able to find alone.
 Shops are checked to ensure the quality and authenticity of the products they offer, and we limit guides from visiting other locations.
 In some cases, we plan these stops to provide an opportunity to use clean bathrooms and to stretch your legs.
+All shops want your satisfaction, and therefore in case of any misunderstanding they ask that you kindly submit your claim to us within 72 hours of the item's receipt.

 While shopping independently, we advise you to exercise care and common sense when making any purchase.
 Always get a formal receipt.
 And remember that, just like in this country, if a deal seems too good to be true, it probably is!